imsky/pull-review/README.md

 * For every blame "range", add up the number of lines changed for every user who has changed lines in the file
 * Leave only Y top authors by lines changed (Y is configurable)

+## Implementations

+* [hubot-review](https://github.com/imsky/hubot-review) enables using `pull-review` from Hubot, a chat bot that works with Slack, HipChat, etc.

 ## Configuration

 Configuration for `pull-review` is conventionally assumed to be a YAML/JSON file named `.pull-review` at the root of the repository.